redewiedergabe/corpus/resources/docs/differences-main-beta.md

 ## Differences between the main corpus and the beta release

-The [beta version](https://github.com/redewiedergabe/corpus/tree/master/data/beta-release) of the main corpus was first released in February 2019.
-In November 2019, the final [main corpus](https://github.com/redewiedergabe/corpus/tree/master/data/main) was added.
+The [beta version](../../data/beta-release) of the main corpus was first released in February 2019.
+In November 2019, the final [main corpus](../../data/main) was released.

 We keep the beta version for anyone who already started working with this data.